Your handy 1997–01 Acura Integra Type R buyer’s guide

 1997

-The Integra Type R was introduced with its own six-page brochure in 1997, but it was really just a two-page spec sheet and a three-page foldout of the car in profile.
+The Integra Type R (“ITR,” to fans) was introduced with its own six-page brochure in 1997, but the publication was really just a two-page spec sheet and a three-page foldout of the car in profile.
 No matter, the 195-hp VTEC four-cylinder featured a large-diameter throttle body and single-plane intake that helped contribute to its eye-popping high-rpm performance.
-The engines were essentially hand-built, with hand polished intake ports, higher-lift cams, 12 percent lighter intake valves, 10.6:1 compression ratio pistons, a forged crank with eight counterweights, and an aluminum oil cooler.
+The engine was essentially hand-built, with hand-polished intake ports, higher-lift cams, 12 percent lighter intake valves, 10.6:1 compression ratio pistons, a forged crank with eight counterweights, and an aluminum oil cooler.

-Looking back on it, the DC2 Type R wasn’t powerful on paper, but it was intoxicating considering how it made its max horsepower just 400 rpm short of its 8400 rpm redline.
-It wasn’t all that light at 2643 pounds, which was 67 pounds lighter than the Integra GS-R, but is about the same as the heft of a current Civic Type R. But there was Honda’s legendary double wishbone front and rear suspension, with stiffer springs and shocks, and lowered at both ends.
-There were 14-percent larger brakes at each corner.
+Looking back on it, the DC2 Type R wasn’t powerful on paper.
+In real life, however, it was intoxicating; it made its max horsepower just 400 rpm short of its 8400-rpm redline.
+At 2643 pounds, the ITR wasn’t all that light for the era, despite being 67 pounds lighter than the GS-R. But Honda’s legendary double-wishbone suspension sat front and rear, and there were 14 percent larger brake rotors at each corner.
 Between the Type R’s engine and transmission was a lightened flywheel and a heavy duty, hydraulically actuated clutch for more positive shifts.
 The five-speed gearbox—the only one available on a Type R—had closer ratios.
-A torque-sensitive Torsen differential dug the front wheels in for asphalt under maximum load in the corners.
-The monocoque chassis was stiffened for “exceptional rigidity,” making the best use of the lower suspension with stiffer springs and firmer shocks.
-The lightweight five-lug 6.0JJx15 wheels were wrapped in Bridgestone Potenza RE010 summer rubber.
+A torque-sensitive Torsen differential helped the front wheels dig under maximum load in the corners.
+The monocoque chassis was stiffened for “exceptional rigidity,” making the best use of the lowered suspension with its stiffer springs and firmer shocks.
+The lightweight, five-lug 6.0JJx15 wheels were wrapped in Bridgestone Potenza RE010 summer rubber.

 Perhaps the best thing about the Integra Type R is the unassuming styling.
 It could be any Integra, except for the chin spoiler up front and the high wing in the rear.
 Inside, there was a bit more going on, including the Type R-spec ignition key, grippy faux suede racing buckets, the leather wrapped wheel and gearshift knob, the carbon-fiber-esque instrument panel and the number plate on the console, indicating that you were one of the proud few to own one.